Project GoingVis – keeping a cool head in hot times!

 The project partners are in charge for the local adaptation activities.
 They engage citizens and stakeholders in initiating and implementing common practices for climate change adaptation.

-Dr. Beatrice John has been the town's project coordinator since March 2019.
+Julia Gerdsen has been Boizenburg’s project coordinator since mid-January 2023.
 Boizenburg's GoingVis project "PLATZ B" (Plattform Zukunftsbilder Boizenburg) is associated with the Department for Urban Development, Housing and Building in the local administration.
-Beatrice John coordinates and supports climate change activities initiated by the town's civil society and links them with the small town's political and administrative developments.
+Julia Gerdsen coordinates and supports climate change activities initiated by the town's civil society and links them with the small town's political and administrative developments.
+Before Julia Gerdsen, Dr. Beatrice John was the town's project coordinator from March 2019 to 2022.

 Andreas Claus and Daniel Willeke